We walk with people through counseling and education to find hope and healing, and to live a fulfilling life.

 - High standards of professional care

 - Access for all, regardless of insurance status

-- 40 percent of the Center’s clients utilize the sliding pay schedule, because they are uninsured or underinsured
+- 30 percent of the Center’s clients access subsidies, because they are uninsured or underinsured

 - Made possible through generous community support

 - All clients receive the same high quality services, regardless of their insurance status

 - Counseling, including a specialized approach for children and adolescents

 - Psychological testing and assessment

 - Renewal programs, such as Mindfulness Based Stress Reduction™ (MBSR) classes

 - Community education, such as suicide awareness training